janreges/siteone-crawler/README.md

 these tools covered all our needs.
 That's why we decided to create our own tool.

 Ehmmmm...
 Enough of the marketing bullshit!
 What was really the most real reason?
-The author, head of development and infrastructure at [SiteOne](https://www.siteone.io/), wanted to prove that he could develop a great tool in 16 hours of pure working time and take a break from caring for his extremely prematurely born son.
+The author, head of development and infrastructure at [SiteOne](https://www.siteone.io/), wanted to prove that he could develop a great tool in dozens hours of pure working time and take a break from caring for his extremely prematurely born son.
 And he did it! :-) The tool is great, and his son is doing great too! ♥

 ## Installation

+###  Ready-to-use releases

+You can download ready-to-use releases from [GitHub releases](https://github.com/janreges/siteone-website-crawler/releases) for all major platforms (Linux, Windows, macOS, arm64).

+Unpack the downloaded archive, and you will find the `crawler` or `crawler.bat` (Windows) executable binary.

+In the case of using a release package, you can use the command `./crawler --url=https://my.domain.tld` instead of `./swoole-cli crawler.php --url=https://my.domain.tld` as mentioned in the examples below.

+**Note for Windows users**: use Cygwin-based release `*-win-x64.zip` only if you can't use WSL (Ubuntu/Debian), what is recommended.
+If you really have to use the Cygwin version, set `--workers=1` for higher stability.

 ### Linux (x64)